MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - **Minimize access**.
 Developers should do their work in _feature/*_ and _fix/*_ branches.
 These branches become entry points for changes.
 Role-based restrictions should be applied to branches as part of the branching strategy.
 For example, only allow administrators to create release branches or enforce naming conventions for branches.

 - **Accelerated process for emergencies**.
 The branching strategy should allow hotfixes to be merged into _main_ as soon as practical.
-That way, future releases contain the fix and reoccurrence of the problem is avoided.
+That way, future releases contain the fix, and reccurrence of the problem is avoided.
 Use this process only for minor changes that address urgent problems, and use it with restraint.

 ### Design recommendations